"There's no better way to make a decent creation look stupid than to make a real guy dress like it!"

 American film audiences can handle trippy dream plots.

-- Cowboy Bebop is also going to have a live-action movie around the same time (~2012-13).
+- Cowboy Bebop is also going to have a live-action movie around the same time (~2012-13 ...or not).
 While it doesn't deal with trippy dream plots, aliens, or time travel it might have a problem with looking too much like Serenity (or is it the other way around...?).

 - A big-budget live-action adaptation of Uchuu Senkan Yamato (better known in the West as Star Blazers) hit the big screen in Japan back in December 2010.